 Eat at State News

-Below is a list of a frequently asked questions as we approach fall semester 2021.
+Below is a list of a frequently asked questions.
 We hope this information assists you with preparing for the semester ahead!

 Michigan State University (MSU) was recently honored with two significant awards from the National Association of College and University Food Services (NACUFS).
 The organization recently announced its 2020 Loyal E. Horton Dining Awards named after a NACUFS founder, past president and highly regarded innovator.